michaelthatsit/mod/README.md

 ## General tips

+### Printing

+>❔ No supports needed whatsoever.

+>❔ PLA, PETG, ABS — any of those are fine.

+>❔ If you experience bad tracking, you may want to print and install spacers.

+### Other

-> Insert magnets on a flat hard surface while the device is not assembled.
+>❔ Insert magnets on a flat hard surface while the device is not assembled.

-> Cyanoacrylate (superglue) works nice for magnets.
+>❔ Cyanoacrylate (superglue) works nice for magnets.

-> If you experience bad tracking, you can always try to print some spacers to fix it for your particular ball.

 ## 57-68 mm ball (or 50-60 mm with spacers installed)